rcy0228/azure-spring-cloud-training/01-create-an-azure-spring-cloud-instance/README.md

     az account show # See the currently signed-in account.
     ```

-### Task 2: Create an Azure Spring Cloud instance
+### Task 2: Create an Azure Spring Apps instance

-1. In this section, we will create our Azure Spring Cloud instance using Azure CLI.
+1. In this section, we will create our Azure Spring Apps instance using Azure CLI.

-2. First, you will need to come up with a name for your Azure Spring Cloud instance.
+2. First, you will need to come up with a name for your Azure Spring Apps instance.

-3. The name must be unique among all Azure Spring Cloud instances across all of Azure.
-Consider using **azure-spring-cloud-lab-<inject key="DeploymentID" enableCopy="false" />** as a name for your Azure Spring Cloud instance.
+3. The name must be unique among all Azure Spring Apps instances across all of Azure.
+Consider using **azure-spring-cloud-lab-<inject key="DeploymentID" enableCopy="false" />** as a name for your Azure Spring Apps instance.

 4. To limit typing, set the variable `AZ_RESOURCE_GROUP` to the name of the resource group **spring-cloud-workshop-<inject key="DeploymentID" enableCopy="false"/>**.
 And set the variable `AZ_SPRING_CLOUD_NAME` to **azure-spring-cloud-lab-<inject key="Deployment ID" enableCopy="false"/>**